-There are plans for similar arrangements in other locations across Staffordshire.
-Staffordshire Police and Staffordshire Fire & Rescue Service now share a number of vital support services including vehicle fleet management, estates management, corporate communications, financial services, supplies and logistics, HR and occupational health.
-This saves money that is redirected to front line services.
-In additional to financial savings, closer working between police and fire is bringing benefits such as joined-up approaches to protecting vulnerable people, and missing persons searches that take advantage of both services' resources and skills.
+Staffordshire Police and Staffordshire Fire & Rescue Service now share a number of vital support services including vehicle fleet management, estates management, corporate communications, financial services, supplies and logistics, HR, occupational health and equality, diversity and inclusion.
+This saves money that is redirected to frontline services.

+In additional to financial savings, closer working between Police and Fire & Rescue is bringing benefits such as joined-up approaches to protecting vulnerable people, and missing persons searches that take advantage of both services' resources and skills.